 Top-down weapon managers worsen outcomes with their routine realpolitik decisions.
 As a result, refugees swarm by the dozens of millions with more uprooted daily.
 It is no longer a question of managing their panic flight to reduce its horrific casualties and costs; it is time to rearrange local conditions in each home country so that they will feel secure enough to remain at home or return there if they’ve been forced to flee.

 Here again, contrasting requirements have taken hold.
 Weapon managers seek at all cost to intermix disparate groups into regimented wholes.
 The weapons ideal calls for a blended urban serfdom dominated by identical international elites (read identically corrupt: honest leaders are not so dependably compliant to special interests).
 To buttress this insane regime, they make “examples” and demonstrate what happens to people caught on the wrong side of the tracks.
-Thanks to modern “production efficiencies,” info elites dare to sentence entire peoples to surplus status and then ignore the monstrous after-birth of their verdict.
+Thanks to modern “production efficiencies,” info elites dare to sentence entire peoples to surplus status and then ignore the monstrous after-effects of their verdict.

 For no good reason, weapon technology demands an extraordinary collective achievement from the rest of us.
-At a moment’s notice, we must drop everything so as to produce mechanized divisions, air and naval fleets that outnumber those of World War II (sic).
-Their firepower and mobility must be a thousand times more effective and must be manufactured in less time.
+At a moment’s notice, we must drop everything to produce mechanized divisions, air and naval fleets that outnumber those of World War II (sic).
+Their firepower and mobility must be many times more effective and must be manufactured in less time.
 In order to fulfill these fantastic, World War IV (sic) production quotas, we are forced to grow excess population and ecocidal industries in the most ruinous manner possible.

 We are already fighting World War III (sic) as we speak: the War on Terror, the War on Drugs and the War of Us against Them: whichever endless one we’ve been gullible enough to pay for.
 Even if World War IV never breaks out, its bill will fall due shortly.
-None but Learners will be able to pay it down or better yet, renegotiate its fee; especially when our petroleum reserves collapse, practically speaking in a few short years.
+None but Learners will be able to pay it down or better yet, renegotiate its fee, especially when our petroleum reserves collapse, practically speaking in a few short years.

 “Equality could only be preserved by Federalism [see http://plato.stanford.edu/cgi-bin/encyclopedia/archinfo.cgi?entry=federalism]; and it occurs more often among them [the ancients] than in the modern world.
 If the distribution of power among the several parts of the State is the most efficient restraint on monarchy, the distribution of power among several States is the best check on democracy.
 By multiplying centers of government and discussion it promotes the diffusion of political knowledge and the maintenance of healthy and independent opinion.
 It is the protectorate of minorities and the consecration of self-government.”
 Lord John Emerich Edward Dalberg Acton, The History of Freedom, McMillan and Company, Ltd., London, First Edition 1907, pp. 20-21.